pinecone-io/canopy/docs/library.md

 ### Step 1: Initialize global Tokenizer

-The `Tokenizer` object is used for converting text into tokens, which is the basic data represntation that is used for processing.
+The `Tokenizer` object is used for converting text into tokens, which is the basic data representation that is used for processing.

-Since manny different classes rely on a tokenizer,  Canopy uses a singleton `Tokenizer` object which needs to be initialized once.
+Since many different classes rely on a tokenizer,  Canopy uses a singleton `Tokenizer` object which needs to be initialized once.

 Before instantiating any other canopy core objects, please initialize the `Tokenizer` singleton: